 - Open a faucet to allow pressure to ventilate in the unit

-- Shift the stem in the single bypass valve to bypass, then close the inlet and outlet valve in a 3 valve bypass system, and open the bypass valve.
+- Shift the stem in the bypass valve to the bypass position.
+If using a 3-valve bypass system, close the inlet and outlet valve, then open the bypass valve.

-- Unplug the system and remove the cover and drain hose
+- Unplug the power supply and remove the cover and drain hose

 - Remove holding clips at the inlet and outlet